Lloyd Kropp

-Lloyd Edward Kropp (born July 16, 1937) is an American novelist, composer, and educator.
+Lloyd Edward Kropp (July 16, 1937 – July 27, 2023) was an American novelist, composer, and educator.
 Kropp achieved popular acclaim after the publication of his third and fourth novels One Hundred Times to China and Greencastle.
 Greencastle was nominated for a Penn/Faulkner Award and was named to one of the American Library Association's "Best Books of the Year" lists in 1985.
 For this novel the author received the "Illinois Author of the Year" award from the Illinois Association of Teachers of English (IATE).
 His books have been favorably reviewed in many journals and newspapers in the United States, Great Britain, and Spain.

 Career

 Kropp was born in Grand Rapids, Michigan and attended both the University of Pittsburgh and Ohio State University.
 His first short story was published in a university magazine and he also published poems and critical essays in a small-press journals.
 Never very prolific as a writer of short stories, Kropp developed an early discipline for the novel form.

 His first novel, The Drift, was published in hardcover in 1969 (Doubleday) and in another hardcover edition in Great Britain (Victor Gollancz) and enjoyed mass market paperback reprints in 1971 (Belmont Books) and 1979 (Leisure Books).
 The story is a fantasy based on an old nautical legend about an island made of derelict ships floating in the Sargasso Sea.
 For the denizens of the island, land is only a legend.
 The Drift was the first property acquired by Michael Douglas' film production company, Bigstick Productions, in November 1969.

 Kropp's second novel, Who Is Mary Stark?, was published in hardcover (Doubleday) in 1974 and in paperback (Avon) in 1980.
 In Madrid it was republished by Martinez-Roca translated into Spanish.
 The plot of Who Is Mary Stark? centers around a mysterious woman who commits suicide in a mental hospital and the subsequent attempt of two young men to discover what part she played in their respective lives years earlier.
 Instead of moving chronologically, the novel moves in reverse toward the secret of the woman's identity.
 Who Is Mary Stark? garnered many positive reviews in journals and newspapers across the United States.

 Kropp's 1979 opus, One Hundred Times to China was also published by Doubleday and became a staple of many American high schools' required reading lists.
 Although not a novel targeted toward young adults, the book was very popular with a generation of literate young readers throughout the 1980s and 1990s.
 This post-apocalyptic tale of a man trying to shepherd his wife and children to the safety of a secret mountain cabin resonates with Kropp's impeccably crafted tension and trademark gentleness, with a focus on humanity's better angels.